A .gov website belongs to an official government organization in the United States.

 Thanksgiving is the peak day for home cooking fires.

-Make sure your turkey is fully thawed without frost on it before you fry it.
+Make sure your turkey is completely thawed before you fry it.

 Below are statistics and safety tips to share with community members about grill fires and outdoor cooking fire safety.